Aguh18/MegaEth-Cap-TekoFinance--Auto-Mint-Bot/README.md

 # MegaEth Cap cUSD Auto Mint Bot

 ## Overview
-The **MegaEth Cap cUSD Auto Mint Bot** is a simple Python tool to get 1000 cUSD testnet tokens .
+The **MegaEth TekoFinance and cap  Auto Mint Bot** is a simple Python tool to get  mint token in TekoFinance and cap .
 Mint once or daily, choose how many times, and check your balances.
 It’s easy, shows transaction links, and is great for testing Cap on MegaEth’s fast testnet!

 ## Features
-- Mint 1000 cUSD once or daily.
+- Mint 1000 cUSDC.
+- Mint 2000 tkUsdc .
+- Mint 1 tkETH .
+- Mint 0.02 tkWBTC .
 - Run multiple mints in one go.
 - Shows transaction links and status.